-It is very important for each employee to be involved in the future of the business, not only for themselves, but to help to generate fresh ideas you may not have thought about.
-It may be that you are launching a new page on the website, or maybe that you are taking on a new client.
-Let your colleagues know.
+It is very important for each employee to be involved in the future of the business, not only for themselves, but to help to generate fresh ideas that you may not have thought about.
+It may be that you are launching a new page on your website, or maybe that you are taking on a new client – whatever the venture, let your colleagues know and ask for their opinion.
 Your employees will certainly feel valued if they are included in important discussions about the company’s future.
-Take their all-important feedback on board.
-Ask your employees about their opinion and how they feel about the company’s future.
-They may bring up very relevant points that you had not thought about.
+Take their all-important feedback on board – after all, they may offer a relevant perspective that could influence your business strategy.

 All employees like to be recognised for their hard work.
-Most employees will go above and beyond what is expected of them.
-They may work out of hours, and on weekends in order to deliver high standards of work.
+Most employees will go above and beyond what is expected of them, working out of hours and on weekends in order to deliver high standards of work.
 A ‘thank you’ goes a long way, and your employees will be thrilled to see that you appreciate their efforts.

-Try to keep a note of birthdays in your Outlook diary, with reminders.
-And do make the effort to wish them a happy birthday, just to show that you care.
-Your employees like to be valued.
-Take an interest in their outside life.
+Try to keep a note of birthdays in your Outlook diary, with reminders, so you can wish them well on their special day.
+You might also consider taking an interest in their outside life.
 It will be up to them if they want to keep this information to themselves, but they will still be grateful to know that you care.

 You may have delegated a task to a particular employee that could have been part of a larger project.
 When the project comes to an end, show said member of staff the outcome.
 This way they will understand how important their input was in the entire process and will feel extremely valued.